5 time tested things we need to unlock rapid transformation

 At Hestia, our mission is to support the rapid transformation that the world urgently needs:

-In the past, people only undertook the process of transformation when personal tragedy struck (e.g., illness, death of a loved one, job loss) or at the reckoning of mid-life (when we realize that the time left to achieve our truest dreams is quickly vanishing).
+In the past, people only undertook the process of transformation when personal tragedy struck (e.g., illness, death of a loved one, job loss) or at the reckoning of mid-life (when we realize that our time left to achieve our truest dreams is quickly vanishing).

 In these circumstances the pain of the status quo gets to be so great that we have no option but to make change.